vinnyA3/voting-app/README.md

 Description: A Full-Stack voting application.
 Using this app, you can create an account, and create a voting poll - complete with a question and mutilple choices.
 Others can view your poll, and cast a vote themselves.
 The data of the poll with then be displayed in graph-like form.

-Status: In Development - Local Authentication implemented.
+Status: In Development - Adding styles in the future ...

-View the application at:
+View the application at: https://fathomless-anchorage-1244.herokuapp.com